Do sleeping pills increase the risk of dementia?

 79% higher risk of dementia in white participants on sleeping pills

-In this study, conducted by researchers at the University of California in the United States, about three thousand people without dementia and aged on average 74 years were followed for nine years.
+In this study, conducted by researchers at the University of California in the United States, regarding three thousand people without dementia and aged on average 74 years were followed for nine years.
 Over the observation period, 20% developed dementia.
 But white participants who were taking often » or « almost always “sleeping pills were 79% more likely to develop dementia than those who did not use them” Never » or « rarely ».
 In contrast, among black participants (who, however, use these drugs much less), frequent users had a similar likelihood of developing dementia as those who abstained or rarely used them.

 Despite these results, the researchers point out that inequalities and different lifestyles between white and black people can also explain these results (such as the level of income or the type of sleeping pill used).